Creating Application Rounds

 Round Path

-• Use-cases are limited.
+• Use-cases are limited

 Deadline (ET)

-• For Slate-hosted applications only.
+• Optional, for Slate-hosted applications only

-• The deadline is in Eastern time, so if you want the deadline to be 12:00AM Pacific on 12/15/2020, the deadline should be entered as 2020-12-15 3:00.
+• Formatted YYYY-MM-DD H:MM.
+So, if you want the deadline to be 12:00AM Pacific on 12/15/2026, enter 2026-12-15 3:00.

 Payment Grace Period (Days)